Alternative Fuel Vehicles (AFVs)

 Federal Exemption Expiration

-The federal exemption allowing Alternative Fuel Vehicles (AFVs) to use High Occupancy Vehicle (HOV) and High Occupancy Toll (HOT) lanes regardless of passenger count will expire at 11:59pm on September 29, 2025.
+The federal exemption allowing Alternative Fuel Vehicles (AFVs) to use High Occupancy Vehicle (HOV) and High Occupancy Toll (HOT) lanes regardless of passenger count expired on September 30, 2025.
 This exemption previously permitted AFVs, including fully electric vehicles, to access these lanes even when driving alone and without paying tolls in HOT lanes.

-Federal law requires special access for single-occupant AFVs to end after September 29, 2025.
+Federal law requires special access for single-occupant AFVs to end on September 30, 2025.

 Why Is the Exemption Ending?